 Interpretable Machine Learning

 Deep-learning provides models of universal function classes, and has proved capable of learning generalizable predictive models for real-world tasks of (effectively) arbitrary complexity.
 In order to integrate the knowledge learnt by such models with prior scientific and cultural knowledge, techniques are required to analyze or interpret the models learnt.
-In the papers below, we develop techniques for extracting and representing knowledge in deep neural nets and probabilistic programming models.
+In the papers below, we develop techniques for extracting and representing knowledge in deep neural nets and analyze the sense in which deep learning models carry implicit semantics.

 J. Warrell, H. Mohsen, M. B. Gerstein, 2018.
-Rank Projection Trees for Multilevel Neural Network Interpretation, NeurIPS Workshop on Machine Learning for Health. [code]
+Rank Projection Trees for Multilevel Neural Network Interpretation, NeurIPS Workshop on Machine Learning for Health.
+[Rank projection tree code]

 Evolution and Theoretical Biology